wp-plugins/iq-block-country/readme.txt

 Maxmind updates the GeoLite database every month.

-= How come that I still see visitors from countries that I blocked in Statpress or other statistics software? =

-It’s true that you might see hits from countries that you have blocked in your statistics software.
-That is the way it works, certain plugins may be run before iQ Block Country is run so it may log visitors to pages.
-This however does not mean this plugin does not work, it just means somebody tried to access a certain page or pages and that that fact is logged.

-If you are worried this plugin does not work you could try to block your own country and afterwards visit your frontend website and see if it actually works.
-Also if you have access to the logfiles of the webserver that hosts your website  you can see that these visitors are actually denied with a HTTP error 403.

 = Help it gives some error about not being able to download the GeoIP database? =

 Follow the instructions on screen.
 It will probably tell you that you have to manually